Wende Wagner

-Wende Wagner, also known as Wendy Wagner (December 6, 1941 – February 26, 1997) was an American actress best known for her roles in The Green Hornet and Rio Conchos.
+Wende Wagner, also known as Wendy Wagner, (December 6, 1941 – February 26, 1997) was an American actress known for her roles in The Green Hornet and Rio Conchos.

 Life and career

-Born to a U.S. Navy commander and swimming and diving coach father (John H. Wagner) and a mother (Rudy Arnold Wagner) who was a champion skier, Wagner grew up on Coronado Island in California and lived in nearly all the Continental United States with her family's various naval postings.
+Born to a U.S. Navy commander and swimming and diving coach father (John H. Wagner) and a mother (Rudy Arnold Wagner) who was a champion skier, Wagner grew up on Coronado Island in California and lived in nearly all the continental United States with her family's various naval postings.